SeabornGames/RequestClient/README.md

 # Request Client
-Request Client is a helper library around the request package to help make cleaner code that is easier to debug.
+Request Client creates and maintains connections using the request library, but make each url endpoint a remote procedure call with the response content returned.
+These function calls can made from a "connection" which has a hierarchy of objects that mirrors the hierarchy of the API.

 # Modules
 ## api_call